casangi/casadocs/docs/api/casashell/execfile.rst

    Description
       Python 3 removed the ``execfile`` builtin function.
 CASA provides a convenience function that attempts to reproduce the behavior of the Python 2.7 builtin ``execfile`` function.
-While casashell tasks (tasks run in the CASA shell environment) could be treated as scriptable in the Python 2.7/CASA 5 version of execfile, in Python 3/CASA 6 this behavior is not supported.
-      Python replacements for execfile exist [i.e., "%run -i" or "exec(open(read..."] which provide some scripting capabilities for casashell commands, though these Python alternatives are not tested in any internal CASA regression tests.

       ``execfile`` evaluates contents of ``filename`` in the environment specified by ``globals``.